zwicker-group/py-pde/docs/source/getting_started.rst

 Getting started
 ===============

-This `py-pde` package is developed for python 3.8+ and should run on all common platforms.
+This `py-pde` package is developed for python |PythonMinVersion| and higher.
 The code is tested under Linux, Windows, and macOS.